vitessio/website/content/en/docs/21.0/reference/vreplication/movetables.md

 ### Auto Increment Handling

-When migrating tables from an unsharded [keyspace](../..//concepts/keyspace/) to a sharded one using the the `MoveTables` command, options are provided for how to handle auto incrementing values for the table(s) being moved.
-This is important as now that these tables will be sharded in the target keyspace you cannot rely on the [MySQL `auto_increment` clauses](https://dev.mysql.com/doc/refman/en/example-auto-increment.html) — as the values will need to be unique _across all shards in the sharded target keyspace_ — and you would instead need to rely on [Vitess Sequences](../../reference/features/vitess-sequences/) to achieve the equivalent behavior.
+When migrating tables from an unsharded [keyspace](../../concepts/keyspace/) to a sharded one using the the `MoveTables` command, options are provided for how to handle auto incrementing values for the table(s) being moved.
+This is important as now that these tables will be sharded in the target keyspace you cannot rely on the [MySQL `auto_increment` clauses](https://dev.mysql.com/doc/refman/en/example-auto-increment.html) — as the values will need to be unique _across all shards in the sharded target keyspace_ — and you would instead need to rely on [Vitess Sequences](../../features/vitess-sequences/) to achieve the equivalent behavior.
 Vitess supports fully managing these auto incrementing values when moving tables with:

-1. A combination of these [`MoveTables create` flags](../..//reference/programs/vtctldclient/vtctldclient_movetables/vtctldclient_movetables_create/): `--sharded-auto-increment-handling=replace --global-keyspace=foo` where `foo` is an unsharded keyspace that can be used for sequences, [reference tables](../..//reference/vreplication/reference_tables/), and other "global" resources.
+1. A combination of these [`MoveTables create` flags](../../programs/vtctldclient/vtctldclient_movetables/vtctldclient_movetables_create/): `--sharded-auto-increment-handling=replace --global-keyspace=foo` where `foo` is an unsharded keyspace that can be used for sequences, [reference tables](../../vreplication/reference_tables/), and other "global" resources.
 That keyspace is where the sequence tables will be created if needed.
-2. Then, when switching the application traffic to the target keyspace you would specify the [`--initialize-target-sequences` flag for the `MoveTables switchtraffic` command](../../reference/programs/vtctldclient/vtctldclient_movetables/vtctldclient_movetables_switchtraffic/).
-It's at this point where the sequence tables will be created, if needed, and the starting value used will be initialized based on the current maximum value used for the table in the unsharded source keyspace.
+2. Then, when switching the application traffic to the target keyspace you would specify the [`--initialize-target-sequences` flag for the `SwitchTraffic` sub-command](../../programs/vtctldclient/vtctldclient_movetables/vtctldclient_movetables_switchtraffic/).
+It's at this point where the sequence tables will be created, if needed, and the starting value used will be initialized based on the current maximum value that has been used for the table.

 This combination allows Vitess to replace the MySQL feature with the equivalent Vitess one in a way that is entirely transparent to the application and its users — they can continue to elide values for the column where auto incrementing values are desired on `INSERT`, and there will be no visible difference in the behavior resulting from the traffic switch.